FA-MatSci/Hello-World-/README.md

 # Hello, World!
 My repository on GitHub.
-This is a repository for the game I made (Who Wants to Be a Millionaire?).
+This is a repository for the game that I made (Who Wants to Be a Millionaire?).

 Instructions